kaifuchenlab/kaifuchenlab.github.io/_members/Jiayi-Chen.md

 ---
 09/2024 ~ Present

-Dr. Li is a PhD in Cell Biology, Interdisciplinary Research Center on Biology and Chemistry, Chinese Academy of Sciences, China.
-He received his B.S. in Biology, Jinan University, China.
-De-An's research in the lab covers a range of topics including AI, deep learning, Nanopore sequencing, and Spatial single-cell transcriptomics with applications to understanding of cardiovascular development and diseases.
+Jiayi is a Master student in the BIG program of Harvard Medical School.
+She received her Bachelor of Science in Bioinformatics (Graduate with a First-Class Degree) from the Xi’an Jiaotong Liverpool University.
+Her research interest is in computational modeling of cell identity gene expression regulation with application to cardiovascular development and diseases.